 Home Health Private Duty Pilot for services – To fund limited number of hours of private duty assistance for patients who need additional support during their recovery time to assist with light housekeeping, errands, and laundry.

 Home Health Hospitalization Prevention Tools – To fund devices to facilitate self/home monitoring of health conditions and increased use of telehealth, including but not limited to blood pressure cuffs, scales, incentive spirometers, and pulse oximeters.

 Pediatric Home Connection – To pay for additional shifts of nursing care, respite, and social services support for children who are technology-dependent and suffer from chronic, life-limiting disabilities.

 Pediatric Home Connection – To purchase therapeutic items needed by children with chronic, life-limiting disabilities that will help to ensure/maintain the child’s comfort and provide education and stimulation.

-AIDS Intervention Project – To assist individuals and families dealing with HIV/AIDS with personal care items, cleaning supplies, and air conditioner for client with significant breathing issues.
+AIDS Intervention Project – To assist individuals and families dealing with HIV/AIDS with personal care items and cleaning supplies.

 AIDS Intervention Project Nutrition – To fund incentive items for clients to participate in nutrition initiatives.

-Early Intervention - To provide feeding equipment, communication boards, and developmental/therapeutic materials, including more costly equipment such as an adapted walker and stander to accommodate clients with multiple disabilities.
+Early Intervention - To provide feeding equipment, communication boards, developmental/therapeutic materials educational and safety items, including more costly equipment such as an adapted walker and stander to accommodate clients with multiple disabilities.

 Critical Need Funding – To cover any critical need for which no formal Grant request had been made or insufficient dollars had been approved.
 This allocation will be at the discretion of the Grants Committee.